 Charleston, South Carolina, is one of the most beautiful cities in America – hence why I write about it a ton.
 And today, we look at the best museums in Charleston, South Carolina.
 Let’s learn more about Charleston and its history.

-The city of Charleston, South Carolina, is steeped in history.
+The city of Charleston, South Carolina, has a rich historical background.
 It was founded in 1670 as Charles Town in honor of King Charles II of England.
-The original settlers were Englishmen who had been granted a large tract of land by the king.
+The original settlers were Englishmen who the king had granted a large tract of land.

 Over the years, Charleston grew and prospered, becoming one of the most important cities in America.
 One of the main reasons for Charleston’s success was its location.
-The city was situated on a major trade route, and it soon became a center for shipping and trade.
+The city was situated on a major trade route and soon became a center for shipping and trade.

 Charleston also played an important role in the American Revolution and, later, the US Civil War.
 The great Charleston area continued to grow and prosper after the Revolution.
-The city became a center of culture and learning, and it was home to some of the finest minds in America.
+The city became a center of culture and learning, home to some of the finest minds in America.